Hear how our TeamUp Coaching Program can help your organisation improve productivity, reduce people turnover and increase employee wellbeing.

 - Improving teamwork and cross-team collaboration

-Over 9-12 weeks, professional TeamUp facilitators help participants reflect on their own motivations, strengths and limitations, and communicate this effectively from a place of trust and authenticity.
-This generates a powerful space for peer-to-peer coaching aimed at finding solutions to their day-to-day challenges.
+Over 3-4 months, professional TeamUp facilitators help participants reflect on their own motivations, strengths and limitations, and communicate this effectively from a place of trust and authenticity.
+This generates a safe and creative space for peer-to-peer coaching aimed at finding solutions to their day-to-day challenges.

 Frequently raised questions about our program